KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 * :menuselection:`Remove Space in All Tracks` will remove space between clips on all the tracks.

-* :menuselection:`Add/Remove Timeline Marker` will add a timeline marker to the timeline.
+* :menuselection:`Add/Remove Timeline Marker` will add a timeline marker to the timeline or remove an existing one at the playhead's position.

 * :menuselection:`Edit Guide` will allow you to edit the timeline marker label.